 - The manufacturer of the vehicle.
 Sometimes, manufacturers roll out vehicles with problems that can lead to serious accidents—occasionally, even with knowledge of the problem.
 If a manufacturer produces a vehicle with serious defects, the manufacturer may bear liability for any damage done in an accident due to those defects.
 The manufacturer may also bear liability if it fails to recall vehicles with known defects that cause serious accidents.

 - The manufacturer of replaced vehicle components with defects.
 Like the manufacturer of the vehicle, the manufacturer of any parts replaced in the vehicle must produce safe parts that will move the vehicle safely.
-Failure to provide safe components may cause the parts manufacturer to bear liability in an accident.
+Failure to provide safe components may cause the manufacturer of the parts to bear liability in an accident.

+In many car accident scenarios, who’s fault liable may be difficult to prove.
 On the surface, police officers and insurance companies may think that they can easily identify the party responsible for an accident.
 In many actual accidents, however, the circumstances surrounding the accident change the balance of liability.
-You may need a lawyer to help fully determine what factors contributed to your accident and, as a result, who bears liability for your injuries.
+You may need an experienced personal injury lawyer to help fully determine what factors contributed to your accident and, as a result, who bears liability for your injuries.
 Contact an auto injury lawyer as soon as possible after your accident to determine your eligibility to seek compensation following an accident.